In this Advanced ESL lesson, the student will talk about hypothetical situations related to stress using the subjunctive mood.

 Grammar: the subjunctive mood

-In the grammar part, the student learns what subjunctive is, what types of subjunctive there are (base subjunctive and were-subjunctive), and how it’s used.
+In the grammar part, the student learns what the subjunctive is, what types of subjunctive there are (base subjunctive and were-subjunctive), and how it’s used.

 The student then identifies subjunctive forms in a dialogue.